stabnet/Stab/README.md

 Run the build.

-When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as aeond.
+When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as stabd.
 It may be named just `core`, or `core.xxxx` with numbers appended.

 You can now analyse this core dump with `gdb` as follows:

-`gdb /path/to/aeond /path/to/dumpfile`
+`gdb /path/to/stabd /path/to/dumpfile`

 Print the stack trace with `bt`

-* To run aeond within gdb:
+* To run stabd within gdb:

-Type `gdb /path/to/aeond`
+Type `gdb /path/to/stabd`

 Pass command-line options with `--args` followed by the relevant arguments

-Type `run` to run aeond
+Type `run` to run stabd

 ### Analysing memory corruption